harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/templates/artifact-source-template.md

 1. In the repository setting, select or create the Harness registry connector.
 For example, if you selected **Docker Registry** in **Artifact Repository Type**, the repository setting is named **Docker Registry Repository**.

-For information on registry connectors, go to [Connect to an artifact repo](https://developer.harness.io/docs/platform/Connectors/connect-to-an-artifact-repo).
+For information on registry connectors, go to [connect to an artifact repo](/docs/platform/Connectors/connect-to-an-artifact-repo).

 You can also select **Runtime input** or **Expression** for this setting.